daftengineer/daftengineer.github.io/_posts/2025-01-15-production-llmops-rag-pipelines.md

 ## The Research Problem

-Our materials scientists were drowning in information:
-- 10,000+ research papers across multiple domains
-- Manual literature reviews taking weeks per project
-- Critical insights buried in dense technical documents
-- No standardized way to extract and correlate findings
+Our materials scientists were drowning in information.
+Picture this: thousands of research papers across multiple domains, literature reviews that took weeks for each project, and critical insights buried so deep in technical jargon that even experts were missing them.
+We had all this knowledge, but no practical way to actually use it.

 Traditional search returned paper titles, but researchers needed *answers*.